icons8/lunacy-docs/docs/images.md

 1. Select the image.
 2. Press `Enter` to enable the edit mode.
-3. Click one of the selection tools (see the details below) that will show up below the image.
+3. Click one of the selection tools that will show up below the image:

     * ![Scissors tool](public/images-scissorstool.png) - **Scissors**.
 When using the scissors tool, you can change the shape of the selection border (rectangle, ellipse, triangle, etc.) For this, with the scissors enabled, click the required shape tool on the toolbar (see the figure below).